nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

    - Ore
    - Coal
    - Gems
-   - The most expensive items (may be a mix of fish and other items)
+   - The most profitable item stacks as calculated by the spreadsheet
    - Consider keeping Ore and especially Coal.
-Spring 5 is heavily [RNG](https://ggn00b.com/for-noobs/what-is-rng-explained)-dependent and you may find yourself struggling to find [Resources](https://stardewvalleywiki.com/Category:Resources) in The Mines.
+Spring 5 is heavily [RNG](https://ggn00b.com/for-noobs/what-is-rng-explained)-dependent and you may find yourself struggling to find [Resources](https://stardewvalleywiki.com/Category:Resources) in [The Mines](https://stardewvalleywiki.com/The_Mines).
 Your decision will depend on how much risk you wish to take and what tomorrow's Luck will be.
-If you do decide to keep Ore and/or Coal and it's not raining tomorrow, use the spreadsheet to track how many of each you have, then store them in The Mountain Chest.
    - Consider keeping items that don't sell for much (e.g., Wood).
 Gathering Wood at this point is Energy-intensive and time-consuming and each Wood only sells for 2g.
    - Consider keeping certain rare Artifacts like [Ancient Seed](https://stardewvalleywiki.com/Ancient_Seed) or other Artifacts that don't sell for much.
 They can be used later to complete your Museum collection.
 5. Travel to The Farm.